Phenindione is an anticoagulant. It will be prescribed if you have an unwanted clot in your blood, or if you are at risk of having an unwanted clot.

 If you have any questions about this medicine ask your pharmacist.

 Further reading and references

-Manufacturer's PIL, Phenindione 50 mg tablets; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
-Dated March 2012.
+Manufacturer's PIL, Phenindione 10 mg and 25 mg tablets; Concordia International (formerly AMCo Ltd), The electronic Medicines Compendium.
+Dated October 2017.

 British National Formulary; 69th Edition (Mar 2015) British Medical Association and Royal Pharmaceutical Society of Great Britain, London